Will the High-Tech Cities of the Future Be Utterly Lonely?

 It may be a few lonely generations for a few folks though, but I'm sure computers will take care of that well enough to bridge the gap...

+It's called evolution in action.
+Those who do not want human companionship are very unlikely to breed, those who want human companionship, especially of the other sex are very likely to breed.
+Hence not the problem it is made out to be.
+Unless you use donation and artificial wombs, then what function you are attempting to achieve will be achieved.
+So the choice really is Planned Parenthood or the Idiocracy.

+Social people will seek social interaction, especially at times of need, so human provided medical se

 Why would anybody live in a city?
-(Score:2)
+(Score:4, Insightful)

 I could move to downtown SD and walk to bars, restaurants, the harbor.
 Why would I want to?
 I outgrew bars 30 years ago.
 I can walk in parks here, drive to cheaper restaurants, and the harbor?
 Phfft.
-Kevin Faulconer seems hell bent on destroyi
+Kevin Faulconer seems hell bent on destroying Seaport Village, and they've already fucked up Anthony's beyond all repair.

 Share and Enjoy (Score:2)